-On behalf of UNE, the Vice President for Research (VPR) appoints all members of the IRB, with the consent of the member and the IRB chair.
+On behalf of UNE, the APRS appoints all members of the IRB, with the consent of the member and the IRB Chair.
 Appointments are normally for a 3-year term, to minimize the impact of turnover and insure a consistent voting membership.
 Members without prior experience may receive a shorter term for their first appointment.
-Within 60 calendar days of each appointment, the VPR will send the member an appointment letter stating the appointment date, term, basic responsibilities, and UNE indemnification policies.
+Within 60 calendar days of each appointment, the APRS will send the member an appointment letter stating the appointment date, term, basic responsibilities, and UNE indemnification policies.

-The VPR appoints the IRB chair, who will be either a tenured faculty member or a staff person, for a term of 3 years, which may be renewed if the chair accepts.
-The IRB chair's contributions will be acknowledged with a stipend and/or course release, which may be adjusted from time to time, and membership in PRIM&R (Professional Responsibility in Medicine & Research).
+The APRS appoints the IRB Chair, who will be either a tenured faculty member or a staff person, for a term of 3 years, which may be renewed if the chair accepts.
+The IRB Chair's contributions will be acknowledged with a stipend and/or course release, which may be adjusted from time to time, and membership in PRIM&R (Professional Responsibility in Medicine & Research).